 This was the first Hospital which tried the experiment of associating women with men in the care of male insane patients.
-The plan has worked admirably, and has introduced a refined and home-like influence which is said to be, in itself, curative.
+The plan has worked admirably, and has introduced a refined The plan has and home-like influence which is said to be, in itself, curative.